bbauska/LFS170x/readme.md

 Ethereum is working on improving the zero-knowledge proofs, mixing and DAPPS (applications developed to improve anonymity) to strengthen privacy.
 Also ConsenSys, the Enterprise Solutions builder for Ethereum introduced QUORUM, a fork of the Ethereum blockchain which enables users to benefit from the public Ethereum blockchain while enjoying features from a private network.
 Developed by JPMorgan, it is a permissioned implementation.<b/>
    * Hyperledger<b/><b/>
-    - Channels: Subsections of the blockchain that make transactions visible only to members.
+    - Channels: Subsections of the blockchain that make transactions visible only to members.<b/><b/>
-    - Private transactions: Hashes of private data are stored to publicly verify it on the blockchain.
+    - Private transactions: Hashes of private data are stored to publicly verify it on the blockchain.<b/><b/>
     - Zero-knowledge technology: One can demonstrate knowledge of a secret without revealing the secret itself.<b/>
    * Hyperledger Besu<b/><b/>
 Besu is an Ethereum client that runs on the Ethereum public network, private networks, and test networks such as Rinkeby, Ropsten, and Görli.